 The Paulist Center continues to participate in this project.

 For more information or to get involved, contact Susan Rutkowski.

 Volunteers host a meal for our neighbors who are hungry.
 The meal is offered weekly in the Paulist Center Auditorium at 6pm and is funded by Project Bread’s Walk for Hunger as well as donations from groups and individuals.

 For more information or to get involved, contact Jeff Buckley.

 To arrange for a group to volunteer, contact The Supper Club Team.

 If you are interested being a cook, contact Emily Hankle.

 Individuals with questions about volunteering are welcome to send an email to the email address above, but also know that it is fine for an individual to just come to help any week without prearranging your visit.
+Suffolk University students interested in volunteering in order to complete their Local and Global Engagement hours are asked to sign up via SU Connect available HERE.
 You can follow us on Facebook HERE.